The Main Tracking Tag

 2. Enter your Tag ID (should be provided by your Contentsquare Implementation team).

-To pass information to Contentsquare via custom variables, select Add a custom variable and fill the following fields:
+3. To pass information to Contentsquare via custom variables, select Add New Variable and fill the following fields:

 • The index, from 1 to 20 - unique numbers only.